Cytochrome P450 enzymes are essential to metabolise many medications.

 - Alcohol & Grapefruit juice

-Exampled of drugs that commonly interact with cytochrome P450 enzyme inhibitors and inducers are; Warfarin the Combined Contraceptive Pill, Theophylline, Corticosteroids, Tricyclics, Pethidine, and Statins.
+Exampled of drugs that commonly interact with CYP450 enzyme inhibitors and inducers are; Warfarin the Combined Contraceptive Pill, Theophylline, Corticosteroids, Tricyclics, Pethidine, and Statins.